• Skip to primary navigation

 cooking apples in the melted butter

-3. Add the slices and toss them in the butter.
+1. Add the slices and toss them in the butter. (image 3)

-4. Cook until the butter has thickened and the slices begin to soften.
+2. Cook until the juices are released and the slices begin to soften, about 3 minutes. (image 4)

 fried apples in a skillet and in a white serving bowl

-5. Stir in the sugars, cinnamon, nutmeg, and salt and cook until everything is fork tender.
+1. Add the sugars, cinnamon, nutmeg, and salt and cook until everything is fork tender.
 Taste and adjust spices as desired.
+Remove the fried apple slices from the skillet and let the sauce thicken up by cooking it a little longer.
+Add a cornstarch slurry here if desired for extra thickening. (image 5)

 What are the best apples to fry?

-Tart ones, such as Granny Smith, is the best kind because they hold their shape very well when cooked.
-Softer ones like McIntosh and Fuiji will break down much more quickly.
+Baking apples like Golden Delicious or Granny Smith are the best kinds because they hold their shape very well when cooked.
+Softer ones, like McIntosh, Fuji, Honeycrisp, or Gala, will break down much more quickly.

 Expert Tips

 • Choose the apples wisely.
-Granny Smiths hold their shape when cooked, which makes them the best choice for this recipe.
+Granny Smiths or Golden Delicious hold their shape when cooked, which makes them the best choice for this recipe.

 • Peel them.
-The skins will affect the texture and will make them harder to eat.
+The skins will affect the texture and will make them harder to eat, but you can leave them on if you want to do an exact Cracker Barrel copycat.

 • Use real butter for the best flavor.
 Oil or butter spreads won't have the beautiful flavor of real butter.